-The Alden Transfer Scholarship is a two-year scholarship awarded on the basis of academic achievement and potential success as a Furman graduate.
+The Alden Transfer Scholarship is a two-year full-tuition scholarship awarded on the basis of academic achievement and potential success as a Furman graduate.
 The Alden Transfer and Special Recognition scholarships require only the admission application for consideration.

 Transfer applicants must apply for admission by January 15 to be considered for the Alden Scholarship.
 Transfer students who apply after February 15 will still be considered for any Special Recognition scholarships based on the strength of the admission application.

 Students are nominated by their guidance counselor in their junior year based on grades, standardized test scores and extracurricular activities.
 If an admitted applicant is eligible for any Furman scholarship in excess of $20,000, the higher scholarship will be awarded and will replace the Furman Scholars Scholarship.
 Read more about the Furman Scholars Program.